mammoai/mammoannotator/readme.md

 ```
 This script will go through each patient in the root folder creating a new task per each study.
 It will create a `crops/` folder inside the study where the new images are stored.
 And a csv with the ids and the cropping info in the `<root_folder>`

+There are other parameters for the CLI, you can find them by running `mammoannotator --help`, `mammoannotator project --help` or `mammoannotator tasks --help`

 If you enter to the project's page and reload, you should be able to see all the tasks.
 Happy labeling!